 3. Composition of the Panel

 a.
 Six Member Panels.
-In normal circumstances, hearings will be conducted before a panel of six Honor Council members appointed by the Chair/designee.[FN41]
+In normal circumstances, proceedings will be conducted before a panel of six Honor Council members appointed by the Chair/designee.

-The Chair shall serve as Presiding Chair of the hearing panel unless the Chair designates another Council member to serve in that capacity.
-The Chair shall appoint one member of the panel to operate the recorder and type hearing notes during the hearing.
-[FN42] The Chair may not appoint any member of the investigation team or the Sufficient Evidence Panel to serve on the hearing panel.
+The Chair will serve as Presiding Chair of the panel unless the Chair designates another Council member to serve in that capacity.
+The Chair will appoint one member of the panel to operate the recorder and type notes during the proceeding.[FN45] The Chair cannot appoint any member of the investigation team or the PAC to serve on the panel.[FN46]

 d.
-The hearing will begin with the Presiding Chair reminding all parties that the proceedings are confidential unless the Respondent has requested an open hearing and that request has been granted.
+The proceeding will begin with the Presiding Chair reminding all parties that the proceedings are confidential unless the Respondent has requested an open panel and the Chair has granted that request.

 f.
 A member of the investigating team will present the results of the investigation and call witnesses as necessary to provide the panel with information required to make an informed decision.
-A member of the investigating team, the panel members, the Presiding Chair, and the Respondent and his/her advisor will be permitted to question the Reporting Party and all witnesses.
+A member of the investigating team, the panel members, the Presiding Chair, and the Respondent and the Respondent's advisor will be permitted to question the Reporting Party and all witnesses.

 h.
 A member of the investigating team, the Presiding Chair, and the panel members will be permitted to question the Respondent and any witnesses.

-[FN37] Respondents must document in writing the reasons they believe a member is unable to fairly hear the case, and the Chair will
+[FN43] Respondents must document in writing the reasons they believe a member is unable to fairly hear the case, and the Chair will